compmem/smile/docs/accessing_data.rst

 your looping variable out in different columns.

 A Record state will record all of the references given.
-It will write a line to the `.slog` file everytime one of the references changes.
+It will write a line to the `.slog` file every time one of the references changes.
 It will also log the time at which the given reference changed.

 Reading your SLOG files in python